 - Part 8: Ways to recruit affiliates.

-As promised, now we’re going to review how to recruit affiliates to grow your program.
+As promised, now we’re going to review how to recruit affiliate marketers to grow your program.
 There are many ways to attract high quality affiliates, and we recommend testing all of these and determining which ones work best.

 Before affiliates will consider joining your program, they’ll need basic information you can provide on your sign up page or through other mediums.
 Information affiliates will want included: fees, offers, payouts, tracking software, and support, among other areas.
 See Part 7 for more details on what to feature about your affiliate program.

-Let’s jump right in and start learning about the different ways to recruit affiliates.
+Let’s jump right in and start learning about the different ways to find affiliate marketers.